These resolutions, approved by the ICBA Policy Development Committee and the Board of Directors, broadly describe ICBA's major policy objectives.

 The resolutions are designed to provide policy guidance for ICBA officers and staff and general policy direction for ICBA standing committees, the Federal Delegate Board, councils, and task forces.Policy Resolution Priorities

-Locally-owned community banks have a direct and vital stake in their communities.
+Locally owned community banks have a direct and vital stake in their communities.
 Their business model is founded on personal relationships and direct knowledge of the business owners, families, and individuals that make up their communities.
-ICBA is committed to confronting mounting threats and adverse trends and ensuring that independent community banks remain a significant part of the U.S. financial system.

 ICBA is the only national trade association dedicated exclusively to representing community banks.
 Through its public communications, ICBA tells the community banking story, promotes our principles, and positions ICBA as the leading source of information on the industry.